thedynamiclinker/sudocode/sys/kernel/Creation.md

 The Authors said "L", and there was an L.

-The Authors said "d", and there was a d, because they meant to press "e", and the letters are right next to each other.
+The Authors said "d", and there was a d, because they meant to press "e", and the letters were right next to each other.

 So the Authors said "backspace", and continued where they left off, saying